lsav00/mtg_game/README.md

 ## Vocabulary
 *deck*: The cards you have collected into a deck *library*: the deck shuffled into your library, where you will draw from.
-The library should display cards upside down *draw*: draw means to draw a card from the library
+The library should display cards upside down *draw*: draw means to draw a card from the library and put it in your hand *play*: play means to select a card from your hand and place it on the battlefield *battlefield*: where played cards are displayed